 A while back, I had an opportunity to acquire and old book that I thought was really cool.
 It’s called, “The Horse in Motion.”
 It was published back in 1882.

-This past weekend, I had the opportunity to go up to Stanford University.
-Stanford University was founded by Leland Stanford, an ultra-rich 19th century mover and shaker who made his fortune in the railroad business.
+The book was published thanks to the largess of Leland Stanford, an ultra-rich 19th century mover and shaker who made his fortune in the railroad business and who also founded Stanford University.
 Mr. Stanford is not what this article is about.
 But you can read about him if you CLICK HERE.

 Mr. Stanford loved trotting horses.
 If you haven’t seen trotting horses, they are big horses that pull a cart called a “sulky,” or, to use track terminology, a “bike,” and they race at a very fast trot (there are also pacers, but back in Stanford’s day, they didn’t like pacers).
 Mr. Stanford, being a competitive sort – as one might expect from a multimillionaire 19th century industrialist – wanted the best horses.
 And he wanted to know all about horses.
 And, among other things, he wanted to answer some question that people had wondered about for a long time.
 He wanted to know if horses pulled with their front feet or pushed with their back feet.
 And he wanted to know something else that people had wondered about for some time.
 He wanted to answer the question, “When horses trot, are all four feet ever off the ground at the same time?”